-Now that nearly all of us in the world are staying indoors, or serving Stay Home Notice, under quarantine, or simply WFH (working from home), and the whole world is generally in lockdown mode, we have almost no access to the lifestyle habits that we think are good for health and immunity (*cough cough* gym).
+Now that nearly all of us in the world are staying indoors often, or under quarantine / isolation orders, or simply WFH (working from home), and the whole world is generally is in lockdown modes ever so often, we have almost no access to the lifestyle habits that we think are good for health and immunity (*cough cough* gym).

-And, with That World-Changing, Covid-19 Virus floating in the air everywhere, what is a person on home quarantine to do, in order to stay healthy and strong?
+And, with That World-Changing, Covid-19 Virus bringing up new clusters everywhere, what is a person on home quarantine to do, in order to stay healthy and strong?

 Before you read on, allow me to just disclaim a few things first.

-1. All TCM knowledge published on this website, is taught by my TCM teacher, whom I trust as my health improved in recent years.
+1. All TCM knowledge published on this website, is taught by my TCM teacher, whom I trust as my own health improved in recent years.
 In general, all TCM-related posts on ThePetiteWanderess.com had been vetted by this teacher.
-This TCM teacher prefers to remain unnamed though.
+This TCM teacher prefers to remain unnamed.

 2. All the ideas here are inspired by – if not, related to – holistic TCM wellness.

 3. I am not a TCM physician.
-I just happen to get to learn more in this field from actual. real, professional TCM physicians.
+However, I’m clinically trained in TCM wellness and also get to learn in person from actual, real, professional TCM physicians.

 3. You won’t see Science lingo being used professionally here, sorry.

-4. If you’re not familiar with TCM’s philosophy, some of the text here might come across as unconventional.
+4. If you’re not familiar with TCM’s philosophy, some of the text here might come across as very unconventional and un-Scientific.
 (TCM’s school of thought, indeed, was never meant to be explained with Science.)

 5. You will not be reading about eating more fruits or specific veggies.
 Neither will you see links to expensive health supplements.